Eshuredd/Rizzistors_COA/README.md

     - The simulator displays the contents of the registers for each core and the memory.
     - Matplotlib is used to visualize the register and memory states.

-## Project Structure

--   `simulator.py`: The main simulator script containing the core logic and implementation.
--   `test.asm`: An example assembly file that the simulator can execute.
--   `README.md`: This file, providing an overview of the project.
+4. **Cache File:**

+   - The Cache file should be in the same format as the cache file in the repo

 ## Code Description